Forest fire weather index

-The Forest fire weather index (FWI) (French: indice forêt météo, IFM) is an estimation of the risk of wildfire computed by Météo France and the Meteorological Service of Canada.
-It was introduced in France in 1992 but is based on a Canadian empirical model developed and widely used since 1976.
+The Forest fire weather index (FWI) (French: indice forêt météo, IFM) is an estimation of the risk of wildfire developed by the Canadian Forest Service in the late 1960s.
+It is in use in Canada, France, Australia, and several other countries.
+It uses a variety of fuel moisture measurements and weather indices to calculate potential fire behaviour in wildland environments.

+History and development

+Efforts to understand the risk and potential severity of forest fires began in Canada in 1925 under J.W.
+Wright.
+Four different systems were developed over the next decades.
+By the late 1960's, researchers with the Canadian Forest Service began a project to harmonize and simplify the different systems.
+The current system was released in 1970, and underwent only small changes in calculation and a switch to metric measurements over the next decades. in 2025, the FWI is being updated to reflect non-forest fire environments, such as grassland and peat.
+The new updates will allow more fine-grained data, such as hourly weather readings, to be integrated into the system.

+The FWI is part of a larger set of measurements - the Canadian Forest Fire Danger Rating System (CFFDRS).

 Description

 The index is a whole number that ranges between 0 and 20 in France and up to above 30 in Canada.
 It is computed from five components.
 The first three components are numeric ratings of the moisture content of litter and other fine fuels, the average moisture content of loosely compacted organic layers of moderate depth, and the average moisture content of deep, compact organic layers.
 The last two components are the rate of fire spread if fuel is available for combustion, and the frontal fire intensity.